Mercury-Language/mercury/Documentation/README.Linux.md

 For the Linux/Motorola 68000 port, see
 [README.Linux-m68k.md](README.Linux-m68k.md).

 (Ports to Linux on other architectures have not yet been attempted, but should not be difficult.)

+If you are installing on x86, then also see [README.x86.md](README.x86.md).

 Building a 32-bit Mercury Compiler on 64-bit Linux
 --------------------------------------------------